17 Helpful Tips for a More Comfortable International Flight

 7. compression socks

 For years I flew internationally without using these and didn’t see the big deal.
-But, they are a great investment in your health.
+But when I moved to Turkey, I got stuck in the window seat with two very large men beside me.

 black Compression socks with a golden foot